 Lesson 1.4: Disambiguating Parses

-The purpose of this lesson is to teach how to use K's builtin features for disambiguation to transform an ambiguous grammar into an unambiguous one that expresses the intended ASTs.
+In this lesson you will learn how to use K's built-in features to transform an ambiguous grammar into an unambiguous one that expresses the intended AST.
+You will learn how to define the precedence and associativity of operators and how to favor certain parses over others.

 Priority blocks